 - Tetyana Obukhanych has few, if any, serious credentials in the field of immunology, which is supposedly her background.

 - Tetyana Obukhanych has actually published three articles in peer-reviewed journals about the benefits of vaccination and the immune system.

-If you’re using Tetyana Obukhanych as your “source” for the anything antivaccination–don’t.
+If you’re using Tetyana Obukhanych as your “source” for anything to support your anti-vaccine views – don’t.
 She presents no scientific evidence.
 And that’s the only thing that matters.

 Editor’s note: This article was originally published in June 2015.
-It has been revised and updated to include more comprehensive information, to improve readability and to add current research.
-I also wanted to include some further examples of anti-vaccine activists using her bad science as an appeal to authority.
+It has been revised and updated to include more comprehensive information, to improve readability, to copyedit, and to add current research.
+Also, I also included a significant overhaul of her academic and research background to include more of her actual scientific research into vaccines.

 - Böttiger M. The elimination of polio in the Scandinavian countries.
 Public Health Rev. 1993-1994;21(1-2):27-33.
 PubMed PMID: 8041886.

 - De Serres G, Markowski F, Toth E, Landry M, Auger D, Mercier M, Bélanger P, Turmel B, Arruda H, Boulianne N, Ward BJ, Skowronski DM.
 Largest measles epidemic in North America in a decade–Quebec, Canada, 2011: contribution of susceptibility, serendipity, and superspreading events.
 J Infect Dis.
 2013 Mar 15;207(6):990-8. doi: 10.1093/infdis/jis923.
 Epub 2012 Dec 21.
 PubMed PMID: 23264672.